blackslate/meteor_deploy/README.md

 #### Meteor App
 This tutorial assumes that you already have [Meteor](https://www.meteor.com/) installed, and that you know how to create a barebones Meteor app with a Click Me button, by running `meteor create`.
 That's the app that you can use to check that everything is working correctly.

+I've written the scripts to work with Meteor 1.6. f you want to work with a version of Meteor prior to 1.6, then you will have to edit the `meteor_setup.sh` script so that it requests the appropriate version of Node.js for your project.

 #### <a name="server">Server
 You'll need a server set up to deliver a Meteor app.
 This means that it should have the correct versions of the following software packages installed on it: